Valerii69/Valerii69/README.md

 <!-- hero -->
 ### 💼 About Me :
 I am a Full Stack Developer from Ukraine,  Kyiv.
-- :open_book: I have learned React, Java Script, HTML5, NODE, TypeScript, CSS3, SCSS, SASS.
+- :open_book: I have learned React, Java Script, HTML5, NODE, Next.JS, Taiwind, TypeScript, CSS3, SCSS, SASS.
 - :open_book: Love studing and sharing knowledge.
 - :open_book: Additionally, I am familiar with Agile and Scrum methodologies.
-- :open_book: My project experience includes team and individual projects, where I have worked with technologies such as HTML5, CSS3, JavaScript, React, and Node.js.
+- :open_book: My project experience includes team and individual projects, where I have worked with technologies such as HTML5, CSS3, JavaScript, React, Next.JS, Taiwind, and Node.js.
 - :open_book: Diving is one of my favourite hobbies.